 - You can use the following command for activating the new virtual environment.

-- If you verify the Python version is correct or not, use the following command.
+- If you verify whether the Python version is correct or not, use the following command.

 Deactivating your Virtualenv: